hamk-business-information-technology/os/Windows_11_WSL.md

 # Problem Solving
 Update Windows computer and WSL.
-Start Powershell with Administrator rights as many times is needed
+Start Powershell with Administrator rights as many times is needed.
+Go through repairs in order and test regularly.

 ```
 # Install Windows update modules